 Continue to promote the idea of the gift of college through 529 contributions among your family members and friends when they ask about what to give your child for their birthday, holidays, or any other special occasion.
 Remember that Ugift code you gave out at the baby shower for your now middle schooler?
 Your loved ones can still use it to make an online donation to your 529 college savings account.
 In fact, the Ugift code can be used to contribute to the account at any time and as many times as they like.
 If the gift giver would prefer to write a check, make sure it’s payable to Ohio Tuition Trust Authority (the state agency which administers CollegeAdvantage) and includes the 11-digit account number.

 You’re still doing so much shopping to feed and clothe your family as well as keeping the house clean.
 Keep looking for retailers that are Upromise partners so you are rewarded for your everyday shopping and shift those funds back to the 529 plan.
 If you haven’t heard of Upromise, it’s a free loyalty program that offers members cash back and rebates for purchases made at a wide variety of businesses.
 First, you connect your debit and/or credit card to your Upromise account to earn rewards with your everyday shopping.
 Then link your Upromise account to your CollegeAdvantage Direct 529 Plan account to roll over these rebates.
 Read how this CollegeAdvantage family used Upromise to add to their 529 savings.

 Someday, your child will be going to college so start saving with Ohio’s tax-free 529 plan.
 These are some recommendations to consider for your middle school student and corresponding steps to take with your 529 college savings plan.
-Check out the blog section of CollegeAdvantage.com next Wednesday to read what to consider for your 529 plan as your child heads off to high school.
+Learn, plan, and start for as little as $25 today at CollegeAdvantage.